LavenderPixl/AoC-2024/README.md

 ### Done in Python and C#.
 Python - Short, quick and to the point.
 Using all available methods.

-C# - Longer - Wanted to the all/most of the things from the bottom, not using built in methods (Orderby, Sort, etc.)
+C# - Longer - Wanted to the all/most of the things from the bottom, not using built in methods (Orderby, Sort, etc.) Although this might change as I get further...